eacooper400/SangerSeq_SNPCalling/README.md

 8. To merge contigs, first open the assembly view for EACH contig.
     Then, put the cursor on the position where you know they should align.
-Hit `Compare Contig` button in the open window of the first set of contigs.
+Hit the `Compare Contig` button in the open window of the first set of contigs.
 Then hit the same button in the other contig window.
 Hit `Align`, and if they are aligned okay, hit `Join Contig`.
 Save the assembly again, and re-scroll through to